 Certain amounts in the prior fiscal year in the accompanying consolidated financial statements and notes thereto have been reclassified to conform to the presentation adopted in the current fiscal year.
 These reclassifications had no material effect on the results of operations or financial position for any period presented.
-We had previously treated an investment as an equity-method investment and reported equity in net loss of an unconsolidated affiliate separately, amounting to approximately \$0.3 million for the three months ended April 1, 2017.
-We have reclassified the prior year loss to Other income (expense), net on our Consolidated Statements of Operations to be consistent with the current year treatment of the investment as a cost-method investment.
+We had previously treated an investment as an equity-method investment and reported equity in net loss of an unconsolidated affiliate separately, amounting to approximately \$0.2 million and \$0.5 million for the second quarter and first six months, respectively, of fiscal 2017.
+We have reclassified the prior year loss to Other (expense) income, net on our Consolidated Statements of Operations to be consistent with the current year treatment of the investment as a cost-method investment.